There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 I have always found it pretty funny how dangerous Hogwarts was.
 It was a fascinating school, but it seemed like the staff had absolutely no concern over the safety of the kids they were responsible for.
 Those who ran Hogwarts had massive three-headed dogs to guarding a door that any kid could have stumbled upon, they kept violent trolls in the dungeons of the same building where the students resided, and there were even wildly unpredictable moving stairs that students could fall of at anytime.
 The staff even sent kids into the incredibly dangerous Forbidden Forest in the middle of the night as punishment for getting detention.
-I get that this was all done to give the reader and the audience more magical and suspenseful moments, but in doing so the author and the filmmakers seemed to get too caught up in doing this.
-In order to deliver more magical moments, they (the author and the filmmakers) ended up throwing the logic of many of the school's staff members straight out the window.
+I get that this was all done to give the reader and the audience more magical and suspenseful moments, but in doing so the author and filmmakers made these some wildly impractical, irresponsible, and illogical professors.

 Pro: The Stone (+6pts)